ArvindHarinder1/PrivatePreviewDocs/1ECMATutorial.md

 ### Install provisioning agent

-1. Download the provisioning agent, found in the zip file.
+1. Install it on your virtual machine or on-premises server.

-2. Install it on your virtual machine or on-premises server.
+1. Select the extension to provision to on-prem applications (selecting this will skip over the step to provide AD credentials).

-3. Select the extension to provision to on-prem applications (selecting this will skip over the step to provide AD credentials).
+1. When prompted, you will need to provide credentials for a user that is a global administrator or hybrid administrator in Azure AD.

-4. When prompted, you will need to provide credentials for a user that is a global administrator or hybrid administrator in Azure AD.
+1. Click next and confirm to complete the installation.

 ### Install ECMA host